phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_ld_coeffs.md

 Returns
 ----------
-* (dict) computed ld_coeffs in a dictionary with keys formatted as component@dataset and the pblums as values (arrays with appropriate length given the respective value of `ld_func`.
+* (dict) computed ld_coeffs in a dictionary with keys formatted as component@dataset and the ld_coeffs as values (arrays with appropriate length given the respective value of `ld_func`.